 How to Create Space in a Small Kitchen

 When my Hubby and I were first married we lived in a cute little condo in the city.
 It had a family room and dining room and the absolute smallest kitchen in the entire world.
-So small in fact that if you opened the dishwasher on the one side of the kitchen, it just (barely) missed the cabinet on the other side.

 Now, I know what you are probably thinking, “Yes, but you were newlyweds and a small kitchen is cozy and romantic.”
 But I don’t think newlyweds would pick a tiny kitchen as one of their top ten romantic hot spots.